Monday, February 22, 2010

 B: These lyrics start out interestingly enough, but you soon realise what they’re a front for (“El hayekum esa az tfila”!!).

-A: As compositions go this one is scraping the bottom of a very nearly empty barrel.
+A: Composition-wise, this is scraping the bottom of a very nearly empty barrel.

 V: Where were the child labour inspectors, part 1.
 It’s like the babysitter and the kid she’s picked up (after his class at the expensive stage school with the embittered, dried up, cruel-for-their-own-good tutor) who she’s being forced to look after and pander to until both of his parents get home from their demanding high-powered 1980s jobs.
 Which is to say: appalling.
 Decent enough vocals, but: appalling.